Pittsworth

 Pittsworth is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-All factors including natural growth and overseas migration contributed positively.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Considering projected demographic shifts, national non-metropolitan areas are expected to have lower quartile growth by 2041, with the area projected to grow by 6 persons over this period, showing a reduction of 0.6% in total population.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied.
+Considering projected demographic shifts, national non-metropolitan areas' lower quartile growth is anticipated.
+The area's population is expected to grow by 6 persons to 2041 based on the latest numbers, with a reduction of 0.6% in total over the 17 years.

 Frequently Asked Questions - Population